6 Things to Remember Your First Day of Your Medical Assistant Technician Externship

 Are you looking for tips, advice, and help for your first day of externship as a medical assistant technician?
 If so, you are in the right place.

-Florida Career College is proud to offer all medical assistant technician diploma students an externship in a local medical office.
+Florida Career College is proud to offer all Medical Assistant Program students an externship in a local medical office.
 But, what does this mean for you?

 This means that you will have the opportunity to gain real-world knowledge and hands-on experience in a setting that is conducive to where you will work in the future.
 Often, students who complete externships are hired by the facility where they complete it.